thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/dark/Horcruxes.md

 ---
+collection: Harrypedia
-title: "Horcruxes"
+title: Horcruxes
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 First of all, I'm not going to even start about what the proper plural is.